Sagnac/streamsave/README.md

   * full/continuous dump;
   * write from beginning to current position;
 * Prevention of file overwrites;
-* Acceptance of inverted loop ranges, allowing the end point to be set first.
+* Acceptance of inverted loop ranges, allowing the end point to be set first;
+* Dynamic chapter indicators on the OSC displaying the clipping interval.

 By default the A-B loop points (set using the `l` key in mpv) determine the portion of the cache written to disk.